CE 741 Geomechanics of Stress Deformation

 Course Objectives

-- Stress Distribution in Continuous Media accounting for heterogeneity
+- Stress Distribution in Continuous Media, including consideration of material heterogeneity

 Course Requirements